Residential Junk Removal

 Understanding Concord’s Commercial Waste Disposal and Recycling Mandates for Retailers

-• Mandatory recycling of cardboard, paper, and select plastics
+• Mandatory recycling applies to cardboard, paper, metal, and other banned recyclable materials

 Department of Code Administration